Ufidtech/onboardx-gemma/README.md

 # 💬 OnboardX

-> **A Gemma 4-powered community continuity and learning support agent**
+> **An AI-powered community continuity and member support platform built with Gemma 4**
 > Built for the **Build with Gemma: AI for Africa Hackathon — Minna 2026**

-OnboardX helps community members stay supported between events by matching them with mentors, guiding them to the right learning track, and keeping the conversation going when a track is full.
+OnboardX helps African developer communities keep members learning, supported, and engaged between events.

+Instead of losing momentum after workshops, hackathons, or onboarding sessions, members can return to OnboardX to get matched with mentors, continue a learning path, ask follow-up questions, or explore how they can contribute back to the community.

-It is designed for real communities where support is not limited to beginners.
-Some people are just getting started, some are already intermediate, and some want to mentor, contribute, or support others.
-OnboardX gives all of them a lightweight conversational path forward.
+It is designed for real communities where support is not just for beginners.
+Some members are just starting out, some are intermediate, and some are experienced contributors who want to mentor, guide, or give back.
+OnboardX supports all of them in one lightweight conversational experience powered by Gemma 4.

 ---

 ## Why it matters

-In many communities, energy is high during hackathons, workshops, and onboarding events, but momentum drops afterward.

-People often:
+Many developer communities are active during events, but go quiet afterward.

+That creates a real gap:
-- do not know where to start
+- new members do not know what to do next
-- lose access to support after events end
-- need a mentor but cannot find one immediately
+- intermediate members need direction
+- mentors are limited and cannot support everyone at once
-- want to contribute, but do not know how
+- experienced members want to help, but there is no simple path
-- stop showing up when guidance disappears
+- people lose momentum when the community goes silent

-OnboardX bridges that gap by keeping support available through a simple chat experience powered by Gemma 4.
+OnboardX bridges that gap by providing ongoing support between events through mentor routing, learning guidance, and contributor-aware conversation.

 ---

 ## What it does

 - WhatsApp-style chat interface
-- Community continuity framing for learners and contributors
+- Community continuity framing for learners, contributors, and returning members
 - Tappable track buttons
 - Streaming responses for a responsive demo
 - Gemma 4 native function calling